2 Markov Decision Processes

 tidy_mdp_inf = tidy_mdp._replace(H=float("inf"), gamma=0.95)

-The time-dependent policies from the finite-horizon case become difficult to handle in the infinite-horizon case.
-In particular, many of the DP approaches we saw required us to start at the end of the trajectory, which is no longer possible.
-We’ll shift to stationary policies \(\pi : \mathcal{S} \to \mathcal{A}\) (deterministic) or \(\Delta(\mathcal{A})\) (stochastic).
+Remark 2.8 (Stationary policies).
+Time-dependent policies become difficult to handle in the infinite-horizon case.
+Not only would they be computationally impossible to store, but also, many of the DP approaches we saw required us to start at the end of the trajectory, which is no longer possible.
+We’ll shift to stationary policies \(\pi : \mathcal{S} \to \mathcal{A}\) (deterministic) or \(\triangle(\mathcal{A})\) (stochastic), which don’t explicitly depend on the timestep.

-We also consider stationary value functions \(V^\pi : \mathcal{S} \to \mathbb{R}\) and \(Q^\pi : \mathcal{S} \times \mathcal{A} \to \mathbb{R}\).
-We need to insert a factor of \(\gamma\) into the Bellman consistency equations (Theorem 1.1) to account for the discounting:
+Definition 2.14 (Value functions) We’ll also consider stationary value functions \(V^\pi : \mathcal{S} \to \mathbb{R}\) and \(Q^\pi : \mathcal{S} \times \mathcal{A} \to \mathbb{R}\).
+These now represent the expected total discounted reward:

-1.3.4 Contraction mappings
+2.4.2 Contraction mappings

-\[ [\mathcal{J}^{\pi}(v)](s) := \mathbb{E}_{\substack{a \sim \pi(s) \\ s' \sim P(s, a)}} [r(s, a) + \gamma v(s')]. \]
+\[ \mathcal{J}^{\pi}(v) := \Big( s \mapsto \mathop{\mathbb{E}}_{\substack{a \sim \pi(s) \\ s' \sim P(s, a)}} [r(s, a) + \gamma v(s')] \Big). \tag{2.32}\]

 The crucial property of the Bellman operator is that it is a contraction mapping for any policy.
-Intuitively, if we start with two “value functions” \(v, u : \mathcal{S} \to \mathbb{R}\), if we repeatedly apply the Bellman operator to each of them, they will get closer and closer together at an exponential rate.
+Intuitively, if we start with two guesses \(v, u : \mathcal{S} \to \mathbb{R}\), if we repeatedly apply the Bellman operator to each of them, they will get closer and closer together at an exponential rate.

-Definition 1.12 (Contraction mapping) Let \(X\) be some space with a norm \(\|\cdot\|\).
+Definition 2.16 (Contraction mapping) Let \(X\) be a set with a norm \(\|\cdot\|\).
 We call an operator \(f: X \to X\) a contraction mapping if for any \(x, y \in X\),

 \[ \|f(x) - f(y)\| \le \gamma \|x - y\| \]

-Exercise 1.10 Show that for a contraction mapping \(f\) with coefficient \(\gamma\), for all \(t \in \mathbb{N}\),
+Exercise 2.8 (Contraction mappings pull points together) Show that for a contraction mapping \(f\) with coefficient \(\gamma\), for all \(t \in \mathbb{N}\),

-\[ \|f^{(t)}(x) - f^{(t)}(y)\| \le \gamma^t \|x - y\|, \]
+\[ \|f^{(t)}(x) - f^{(t)}(y)\| \le \gamma^t \|x - y\|, \tag{2.33}\]

-i.e. that any two points will be pushed closer by at least a factor of \(\gamma\) at each iteration.
+i.e. any two points will be pushed closer by at least a factor of \(\gamma\) at each iteration.

-It is a powerful fact (known as the Banach fixed-point theorem) that every contraction mapping has a unique fixed point \(x^\star\) such that \(f(x^\star) = x^\star\).
+It is a powerful fact, known as the Banach fixed-point theorem, that every contraction mapping has a unique fixed point \(x^\star\) such that \(f(x^\star) = x^\star\).
 This means that if we repeatedly apply \(f\) to any starting point, we will eventually converge to \(x^\star\):

-\[ \|f^{(t)}(x) - x^\star\| \le \gamma^t \|x - x^\star\|. \tag{1.14}\]
+\[ \|f^{(t)}(x) - x^\star\| \le \gamma^t \|x - x^\star\|. \tag{2.34}\]

 Let’s return to the RL setting and apply this result to the Bellman operator.
-How can we measure the distance between two “value functions” \(v, u : \mathcal{S} \to \mathbb{R}\)?
+How can we measure the distance between two functions \(v, u : \mathcal{S} \to \mathbb{R}\)?
 We’ll take the supremum norm as our distance metric:

 \[ \| v - u \|_{\infty} := \sup_{s \in \mathcal{S}} |v(s) - u(s)|, \]

-\[ \|(\mathcal{J}^\pi)^{(t)}(v) - V^\pi \|_{\infty} \le \gamma^{t} \| v - V^\pi\|_{\infty}. \tag{1.15}\]
+\[ \|(\mathcal{J}^\pi)^{(t)}(v) - V^\pi \|_{\infty} \le \gamma^{t} \| v - V^\pi\|_{\infty}. \tag{2.35}\]

 We’ll use this useful fact to prove the convergence of several algorithms later on.

-Theorem 1.4 (The Bellman operator is a contraction mapping) \[ \|\mathcal{J}^{\pi} (v) - \mathcal{J}^{\pi} (u) \|_{\infty} \le \gamma \|v - u \|_{\infty}. \]
+\[ \|\mathcal{J}^{\pi} (v) - \mathcal{J}^{\pi} (u) \|_{\infty} \le \gamma \|v - u \|_{\infty}. \]

 Proof.
 For all states \(s \in \mathcal{S}\),